textileio/ipfs-camp-2019/workshop/markdown.md

   - Access controls (*can I play too?*)
   - Offline edits, and more...

+note:
+- Textile's 'Threads' are the backbone of Textile's encrypted, recoverable, schema-based, and cross-application data storage.
+- Think of a thread as a decentralized database of encrypted files and messages, shared between specific participants.
+- For our purposes, Threads provide replication (who's it?), p2p updates (tag you're it), conflict resolution (no you're it), queries (wait, who's it?), access controls (hey folks, can i play too), offline edits, and more...

 --

 <!-- .slide: data-background-image="./images/threads.png" data-background-size="contain" -->

 note:
-  - Threads are the backbone of Textile's encrypted, recoverable, schema-based, and cross-application data storage.
-Think of a thread as a decentralized database of encrypted files and messages, shared between specific participants.
 - At the core of every thread is a secret.
 Only peers that possess the secret can decrypt thread content or follow linkages.
 - Unlike a blockchain, threads are not based around the idea of consensus.
 Instead, they follow an agent-centric approach similar to holochain.
 Each peer has authority over thread access-control and storage.
 - Because threads are simply a hash-chain of update messages, or blocks, they can represent any type of dataset.
 Some blocks point to off-chain data stored on IPFS.
 For example, a set of photos, a PDF, or even a tag event.
 - Application developers are able to add structure to threads and make them interoperable with other applications by using schemas (more on this in a bit).
 - Threads are auto-magically synced with other account peers.
 For example, you may have one peer on your phone, and another on your laptop, both with access to the same account seed (which we talked about earlier).
 - Threads can *also* be shared with other non-account peers (other users).
 - In each case, each peer maintains a copy of its threads.
 A p2p messaging protocol keeps all the copies in sync.
 - The special hash-chain or graph structure of a thread allows them to be easily shared with other peers and backed-up to cafes.
 Given one message, you can find all the others.

---

-## Requirements

-- Conflict resistant
-- Mud puddle resistant
-- Offline-first
-- Secure
-- Language agnostic

-Both a data **structure** & **protocol**

-note:
-  - Threads are supposed to serve a decentralized cloud-like function for safely storing and retrieving data generated by applications for users, i.e., photos, messages, contacts, tag events, etc. They were designed with the following requirements in mind:
-    - Conflict resistant: Similar to ipfs-log, a thread should facilitate a resilient, distributed state, shared among multiple members (and/or devices).
-    - Mud puddle resistant: There should be a way to safely backup a thread's state such that the owner can recover it.
-    - Offline-first: Because most people access the internet primarily from mobile devices, threads must enable a UX that works well in scenarios where connectivity is spotty, and peers are continually coming and going from the network.
-    - Secure: Peers must sign updates and encrypted with the shared key.
-Ideally, linkages should also be obscured by encryption.
-    - Agnostic: Threads aim to be language and platform agnostic.
-For this reason, Textile uses protocol buffers extensively because they are a "language-neutral, platform-neutral, extensible mechanism for serializing structured data".
-  - So on the one hand, threads are a data model for representing a dataset as a hash-chain of updates.
-On the other hand, it's a protocol for orchestrating that state between peers.

 --